What are employment classification types in the workplace?

 Agency staff contracts

 The UK government sets out clear rules and responsibilities for employers hiring staff through an agency.
-For example, they may have to pay the staff member’s National Insurance Contributions and Statutory Sick Pay.
+For example, they may have responsibilities such as certain tax-related or pay-related obligations.
+Confirm the current requirements using official sources.
 However, it is the agency’s responsibility to ensure that agency workers receive their entitlements under working time regulations.

-If an agency worker is continuously employed in the same role continuously for 12 weeks, they are entitled to the same terms and conditions as permanent employees.
+If an agency worker has been in the same role for a 12-week period, current official guidance indicates they may have access to terms and conditions similar to permanent employees.
+Check the latest rules for the current approach.
 This includes:

 - Breaks